 If you are visiting from afar, consider spending 3 or 4 nights in Manchester to experience the city’s sights, attractions and cultural events.

 The markets are located in a loop that covers the city’s cultural centre.
-In the centre of this loop is the BrewDog Hotel, where I recommend staying for its location and sustainability measures.
-This hotel is only a 3-minute walk from Piccadilly Gardens.
+In the centre of this loop is the BrewDog Hotel.

 Location